SamColwill/SamColwill/README.md

-- 👋 hello there.
+- 👋 hi.
-- 👀 my name is sam, i am a software engineer currently working a integration support role within the payments industry.
+- 👀 my name is sam.
-- 🌱 i have knowledge of, and have undertaken projects in javascript, c/c++, python aswell as many other languages.
-- 📫 i can be contacted by email at sam.colwill96@hotmail.com or by mobile on 07401 541937.
+- 📫 i can be contacted, but prefer not to be, so you won't find my contact details here.